-The service site and aperture data structures are intended to capture all of the information needed in order to support CCSDS Service Management operations.
+The Service Site and Aperture data structures are intended to capture all of the information needed in order to support CCSDS Service Management operations.
 It describes the specific fields required to hold the specifications for a site, including ownership and location, the information for any services that are supported at that site, and the information for any apertures located at that site.
 In the following list the term ‘fixed facility’ refers to a site attached to the Earth or some other planetary body whose position is defined by coordinates.
 Driven by tectonic or other forces, these positions may actually change over time, and calibration would be required.

+Service Sites and Apertures are all given names by their owners.
+But for local convenience it is not uncommon for antenna contact planning systems to assign their own local aliases to match their own naming system.
+This registry provides for the official site and aperture name and also for a list of aliases to accommodate this usage.

 A site may be any of: